The Church of England has a duty to care for everyone who lives in its parishes, whether they come to Church or not. It doesn’t matter whether

 they are Anglicans, or belong to another church or faith – or none.
 As part of that responsibility, the Church of England takes education very seriously.
 We believe that offering the best start in life to our children is what God wants and is way of showing his love for everyone.

-When people see the word ‘controlled’ in our name, they sometimes think that the Church controls the School.
-In fact the Local Authority controls the School on behalf of the Church.
-This ensures a fair and balanced curriculum that upholds our Christian ethos without discriminating against anyone.
 As a Christian community we try to deliver both teaching and pastoral care on the basis of the Christian Faith as understood by the Church of England.

 The Christian Faith is the backdrop for all that we do as a Church School.
 We hope that parents find this a support and encouragement in the many challenges that they face.